1. English

 Urubamba

-Urubamba is the largest town in the sacred valley.
+Urubamba is the largest town in the Sacred Valley.
 It’s a commercial center and is frequented by locals from all over the Valley for their needs.
 It’s central to most tours and treks around the Sacred Valley.
 Whether you are heading to Chinchero, Ollantaytambo, Lares Trek, or Machu Pucchu, Urubamba is an ideal place to stop for food because of its size and location.
-It has many restaurants with International and local fusion.
+It has many restaurants with International and local food.

 Overview